-Our daily worship is intrinsically linked with our School’s Christian values and focus heavily on how to live out those values in our daily lives.
+Our daily worship is intrinsically linked with our school’s Christian values and focuses heavily on how to live out those values in our daily lives.
 We celebrate and consider significant events, festivals and faith days in a fully inclusive way.
 Worship is grounded in distinctively Christian teachings but respectful of the backgrounds of all within our school family.
 Worship is inclusive, engaging, inspirational, inclusive and accessible.

 Worship is highly engaging and interactive.
 Pupils are actively involved in the planning and delivery of worship.
 As part of our continued desire to improve, staff receive training and support to ensure high quality provision which is monitored and feedback provided as part of our improvement cycle.
 Visits to a wide range of churches and visitors into school ensure our children are engaged in a wide range of worship styles.
 Children attend and are actively involved in the delivery of Mass in church.

 Our worship is interlaced with our five school values!

 Friendship — In worship we reflect on friendship a lot.
 Our friendships with one another and the friendship Christians believe God offers!
 The Bible helps us to learn a lot about friendship, for example it is good to: "Encourage one another and build each other up, just as in fact you are doing."
 1 Thessalonians 5:11.

 Aspiration — We really value aspiration in worship and striving to be the best that you can be.
 The Bible also encourages us to: "Run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith."
 Hebrews 12:1-2.